cloudflare/cloudflare-docs/products/pages/src/content/framework-guides/deploy-a-sphinx-site.md

 ## Prerequisites

-  * Python 3 - Sphinx is based on Python, therefore you must have Python installed
+  * Python 3 - Sphinx is based on Python, therefore you must have Python installed.

-  * [pip](https://pypi.org/project/pip/) - The PyPA recommended tool for installing Python packages
+  * [pip](https://pypi.org/project/pip/) - The PyPA recommended tool for installing Python packages.

-  * [pipenv](https://pipenv.pypa.io/en/latest/) - automatically creates and manages a virtualenv for your projects
+  * [pipenv](https://pipenv.pypa.io/en/latest/) - automatically creates and manages a virtualenv for your projects.

 <Aside type="note">

 If you are already running a version of Python 3.7, ensure that Python version 3.7 is also installed on your computer before you begin this guide.
 Python 3.7 is the latest version supported by Cloudflare Pages.

 </Aside>

 The latest version of Python 3.7 is 3.7.11: